johnwargo/Arduino-Twinkle-Lights/readme.md

 	//Specifies how long the application delays between changes to output voltage const int delayVal = 20;  //in milliseconds

-The applicaton uses several loops to control fading the LEDs.
+The application uses several loops to control fading the LEDs.
 Rather than type the max loop counter in each loop, I defined a constant to use.
 Don't change this value, there's no need to that I can think of - I just used this to keep from having a number (255) repeated throughout the code.

 	//Constant representing max analog output
 	const int maxAnalog = 255;